gitbls/internet-monitor/README.md

 internet-monitor is easily installed and runs as a systemd service.

+**NOTE:** This app is retired.
+Please see [imon](https://github.com/gitbls/imon) for an app that is based on this, but offers more flexibility and capabilities, and much better performance.

 ## Installation

 Download the internet-monitor files from GitHub, and edit the file /etc/systemd/system/internet-monitor.service as needed for your configuration.